google/codeworld/web/help/GuideUnit1.md

     You might have noticed that even though the type signature tells you the input is a number, it doesn't tell you what that number means!
     Type signatures just tell you the *form* needed to use the function, not the meaning.
-But if you experiment, you may discover that the argument is the radius of the circle.
+But, if you experiment, you may discover that the argument is the radius of the circle.

 !!! collapsible: `solidRectangle`